Yemen

 The Council of Ministers Resolution No. 51 of 2019 and Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004) outline some general entry and educational requirements for Certified Public Accountants (CPAs) and auditors and the Yemeni Association of Certified Public Accountants (YACPA) is empowered by the Ministry of Industry and Trade (MIT) under Law No. 31 of 1992 to set more specific initial and continuing professional development requirements for professional accountants.

-To obtain the CPA qualification, Yemeni nationals must fulfill the following requirements as stated in the Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004) and the Council of Ministers Resolution No. 51 of 2019: (i) twenty-six years of age or older; (ii) possess a bachelor’s degree, or higher, in accounting; (iii) complete practical experience in the field of accounting or auditing for four years after the bachelor’s degree, or two years after the master’s degree, or one year after the PhD degree; (iv) pass YACPA’s CPA examination (unless the candidate possesses a PhD) which consists of four parts (financial accounting; advanced managerial accounting; auditing; and business law and regulations); and (v) provide evidence of not having any convictions of criminal offense.
+To obtain the CPA qualification, Yemeni nationals must fulfill the following requirements as stated in the Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004) and the Council of Ministers Resolution No. 51 of 2019: (i) twenty-six years of age or older; (ii) possess a bachelor’s degree, or higher, in accounting; (iii) complete practical experience in the field of accounting or auditing for four years after a bachelor’s degree, or two years after a master’s degree, or one year after a PhD degree; (iv) pass YACPA’s CPA examination (unless the candidate possesses a PhD) which consists of four parts (financial accounting; advanced managerial accounting; auditing; and business law and regulations); and (v) provide evidence of not having any convictions of criminal offense.

 Current Status: Partially Adopted